slideshow-s9/slideshow-s9.github.io/index.md

 ## Getting Started in 1-2-3 Easy Steps   {#steps}

 * Step 1: Author your slides in plain text using a wiki-style markup language
-* Step 2: Generate your slide show using the `slideshow` gem
+* Step 2: Build your slide show using the `slideshow` gem
 * Step 3: Open up your slide show (web page) in your browser and hit the space bar to flip through your slides
 * That's it.
 Showtime!